aljaon/pygame/README.md

-Games made with pygame for learning purposes.
+Two different games made with pygame for learning purposes.